 A small selection of a large group.
 Much so-called ‘butterfly gardening’ relates to encouraging the insects to visit and delight their many human admirers rather than assisting reproduction.
 This is excusable because some larval foodplants are pretty obscure and many butterflies need a large habitat in which to function.
 As a rule, species enter gardens to take nectar, which they require in considerable quantities, and well-stocked borders act as a magnet.
 The pictured male Orange Tip (Anthocharis cardamines, wingspan 45mm) foraging on Aubretia confirms the point.

 Buddleia (Buddleia davidii) or Ice Plant (Sedum spectabile) are useless for breeding purposes but are superb for drawing in butterflies.
 The problem is that Buddleia poses a threat to native flora when it gets loose in the wild.
 It is better to plant such species as Lady’s Smock (Cardamine pratensis), Buckthorn (Rhamnus cathartica), Violets (Viola sp), Birdsfoot Trefoil (Lotus corniculatus), Vetches and Common Nettles (Urtica dioica), all butterfly foodplants.
 However, not all of these are plants householders would entertain putting in borders, and some would not be suited by such a location either.
+One useful guide for those wishing to create a garden suitable for butterflies can be found here: Learning Haven.

 To put this in perspective, a species which is commonly found in gardens because the foodplants are evident around homes is the Holly Blue (Celastrina argiolus, wingspan 35mm).
 Exceptionally, these have two broods which eat the buds of different plants, Holly (Ilex aquifolium) in late spring and Ivy (Hedera helix) in the summer, though Gorse (Ulex spp) or Dogwood (Thelycrania sanguinea) can be used.